Overview

 Coaching applies psychological theories and therapeutic approaches to help clients achieve improvement goals.
 There are several categories of coaches, including personal life coaches, executive or career coaches, performance coaches, and health coaches.
 A coach's technique and role in their clients’ journeys are typically constructed around their unique needs and circumstances of each individual.

 Coaching methodology is usually specific and goal-oriented, concentrating on the individual's strengths and abilities.
 A coach often works with the client to pinpoint obstacles to their success and areas they'd like to improve.
-They typically help the client visualize a successful outcome and then construct a plan to achieve it.
+A coach typically help the client visualize a successful outcome and then construct a plan to achieve it.

-While coaching may have some elements in common with therapy, it is not the same.
+While coaching may have some elements in common with therapy, coaching is not the same.
 Psychological treatment is more regulated, and therapists1 are expected to have specific academic and professional credentials in order to practice.
 Some coaches, however, have a license to practice and may work with clients in both capacities.

 Although research indicates that coaching may be highly effective for some, it might not be the best option for everyone.
 This is partially because the practice is somewhat unregulated, and it's recommended that people vet potential coaches carefully to ensure they find the best fit for the unique needs.